Florida's Landlord Tenant Law

 - The landlord filing a retaliatory eviction in an attempt to remove the tenant from the property.

 Landlords will have to prove that their actions were not acts of retaliation and were simply legally allowed duties of a landlord.
-Tenants will have to prove that the landlord specifically discriminated against him or her as a result of the tenant’s action.
+Tenants will have to prove that the landlord specifically discriminated against them as a result of the tenant’s action.

 The Right to Rent Disclosure in Florida

-If a landlord in Florida wishes to terminate a tenant’s lease agreement early for nonpayment, he or she must first send the tenant written notice to Pay Rent or Quit.
+If a landlord in Florida wishes to terminate a tenant’s lease agreement early for nonpayment, they must first send the tenant written notice to Pay Rent or Quit.
 If the tenant does not pay their rent or move out of the unit, the landlord can decide to terminate the rental agreement.

 Florida’s Landlord Tenant Law